donno/donno.github.io/docs/index.md

 The above list of high school excludes any course work.

 ## Music
 The following is based on my music listening habits of the period.
+For a more complete history of artists I listened to broken down by months and number of plays see [Music][/music.html].

 I may follow this up with select songs at some point.